-- Log on to the Security Manager Email Security module and open a command-line interface as administrator.
-Navigate to the installation path (by default, C:\Program Files (x86)\Websense\EIP Infra\apache\bin\openssl). - Execute the following command to create private encryption keys: openssl genrsa des3 out certificate. key 2048 In this example command, the private keys are output to a file named certificate.key, and the key size is 2048 bits. - 3.
-Set a password for the key file when prompted (maximum length is 100 characters). - 4.
+- 1. Log on to the Security Manager Email Security module and open a command-line interface as administrator. - 2.
+Navigate to the installation path (by default, C:\Program Files (x86)\Websense\EIP Infra\apache\bin\openssl). - 3.
+Execute the following command to create private encryption keys:

+'''

+openssl genrsa -des3 -out certificate.key 2048

+'''

+In this example command, the private keys are output to a file named certificate.key, and the key size is 2048 bits.

+- 4. Set a password for the key file when prompted (maximum length is 100 characters). - 5.
 Use the following command to generate the CSR, which contains the private encryption key file you just created:

 '''

-openssI req -new -config "C:\Program Files (x86)\Websense\EIP Infra\apache\conf\openssI.cnf" -key certificate.key -out certificate.csr
+openssl req -new -config "C:\Program Files

+(x86)\Websense\EIP Infra\apache\conf\openssl.cnf" -key

+certificate.key -out certificate.csr

 '''